wasp-lang/wasp/waspc/README.md

 If it happens just once every so it is probably nothing to worry about.
 If it happens consistently, we should look into it.

 ### Typical Release Process
-- Update ChangeLog.md with release notes, update version in waspc.cabal, and open a PR for feedback.
+- ChangeLog.md and version in waspc.cabal should already be up to date, but double check that they are correct and update them if needed.
+Also consider enriching and polishing ChangeLog.md a bit even if all the data is already there.
+Also check that ChangeLog has correction version of wasp specified.
-- After approval and after all the checks (CI) passed, squash and merge mentioned PR into `main`.
+- If you modified ChangeLog.md or waspc.cabal, create a PR, wait for approval and all the checks (CI) to pass, then squash and merge mentioned PR into `main`.
 - Update your local repository state to have all remote changes (`git fetch`).
 - Update `main` to contain changes from `release` by running `git merge release` while on the `main` branch.
 Resolve any conflicts.
 - Fast-forward `release` to this new, updated `main` by running `git merge main` while on the `release` branch.